Topological conditions on inhomogeneous fractals in Martin boundary theory and their algorithmic testing: Some general facts

-This implies, that the smaller copies just fit horizontal in the original diamond.\\ In the next step we add at the top and the bottom of the diamond two additional copies, which guarantees us, that the shape of the OSC-set $\mathcal O$ is (at least) diamond-like.\\ In the last construction step we want to connect those outer cells with the inner cells.
-We want to avoid copies with inproper rotations, instead they should form a proper line.
+This implies, that the smaller copies just fit horizontal in the original diamond.\\ In the next step we add at the top and the bottom of the diamond two additional copies, which guarantees us, that the shape of the OSC--set $\mathcal O$ is (at least) diamond--like.\\ In the last construction step we want to connect those outer cells with the inner cells.
+We want to avoid copies with improper rotations, instead they should form a proper line.
 For this, we have to choose the contraction ratio smaller and it should be a multiple of four, such that we set the new contraction ratio $c$ as

 As we still want to hold on the property that the smaller $n$ copies fit exactly in the diamond, we also have to adjust $\alpha$ and set